jharwell/sierra/docs/src/plugins/prod/graphs.rst

          significant differences between cells in a heatmap cannot be determined just from the graph itself).

-     - The data is contained in 3 columns a single file: an X coord column, a Y coord column, and a Z (value) column.
+     - The data has: an X coord column, a Y coord column, and a Z (value) column.

    * - Confusion Matrix
      - The data you want to graph is a set of predicted vs actual category